Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Daicel is promoting remote work to encourage efficient work styles not restricted by time or location.

-The Company has concluded a contract with a satellite office operator to provide a convenient work environment for employees in transit or on business trips, allowing them to do their jobs without having to return to their offices.
+The Company has concluded a contract with a satellite office company to provide a convenient work environment for employees in transit or on business trips, allowing them to do their jobs without having to return to their offices.
 We have also deployed the necessary devices and networking for remote work.

 So that as many employees as possible can spend more time with their families, we eliminate unaccompanied transfers when the situation allows and allow the employee to do all their work remotely from home or other locations.